 This survey research, jointly conducted by the Department of Education’s Bureau of Elementary Education and SEAMEO INNOTECH, provides a glimpse of what these multigrade schools currently look like, what curriculum and pedagogies they use, who their teachers are, what are the conditions of their learning environment, and the challenges multigrade classes face.
 Findings from this research tend to re-confirm the complex and demanding nature of teaching a broad range of grade levels.
 And while there are limitations in the sample, the study still provides baseline data from which policymakers, implementers, region and division officials, school heads, and teachers may derive basis for policy and program changes, as well as comparative information for monitoring of progress in the future.

 Multigrade schools have become an integral part of the Philippine education scene, making a real and significant contribution to the EFA goals of access and equity.
 The study highlights both the strengths of the current multigrade system and issues and concerns that need to be addressed to improve the quality and effectiveness of instruction.
-It also identifies some possible areas for policy reform to enhance the possibilities for multigrade schooling to further contribute to achievement of the long and difficult road to Education for All.
+It also identifies some possible areas for policy reform to enhance the possibilities for multigrade education to further contribute to the achievement of the educational technology organization’s goal of Education for All.